Bluesky RSS announcer

 Bluesky login

-Login is pretty easy; you need to username/handle args.handle
+Login is pretty easy; you need to username/handle args.handle,

-and the secret
+and the secret application password:

 client = atproto_client.client.client.Client()